 California Senate Passes $330 Million in Annual Film and TV Incentives

-It is expected to be passed by the state Assembly as well on Friday or over this weekend.
+It is expected to be passed by the state Assembly as well on Friday or over the weekend.
 Gov. Jerry Brown is then expected to sign the bill, probably in the middle of September.

-Senate president pro tem-elect Kevin de Leon (D-L.A.), who has been a driving force in shaping and pushing the legislation, was among the first to speak in the Senate on behalf of the bill.
+Senate President Pro Tem-elect Kevin de Leon (D-L.A.), who has been a driving force in shaping and pushing the legislation, was among the first to speak in the Senate on behalf of the bill.
 He noted that studies show for every job created in the entertainment industry, at least 2.7 other jobs are created in the state.

 In his final summation, de Leon called it a "strategic investment" in jobs and the California economy.

-"This adds to our economy," de Leon told his fellow Senators, "and has a very powerful economic impact."
+"This adds to our economy," de Leon told his fellow senators, "and has a very powerful economic impact."

 De Leon called the bill "a smart, efficient and robust tax credit" that will help stop jobs that are "hemorrhaging" from the state.

 "This expansion of the Film and TV Tax Credit is a huge victory for Californians," said actress Halle Berry in a statement.
-"Our industry produces so many great jobs for Californians, especially the people behind the scenes who make the magic happen — the make-up artists, grips, caterers, dry cleaners, accountants, special effects, you name it.
+"Our industry produces so many great jobs for Californians, especially the people behind the scenes who make the magic happen — the makeup artists, grips, caterers, dry cleaners, accountants, special effects, you name it.
 We must do everything possible to keep these creative people fueling our economy."

 "California for once is putting some money on the table to become more competitive," says Joe Chianese, executive vp of Entertainment Partners.
 "The $330 million is going to expand the types of TV the state attracts.
-Raising the cap on tent pole movies will get larger movies to film here again.
-I think its all good."
+Raising the cap on tentpole movies will get larger movies to film here again.
+I think it's all good."